Lakers–Pistons rivalry: 2004

-2021
+2021: Malice at the Palace 2

-On November 21, 2021, nearly 17 years to the day of the infamous Malice at the Palace, the rivalry got reignited following a brawl that occurred during a game in Detroit.
+On November 21, 2021, two days after the 17th anniversary of the infamous Malice at the Palace, the rivalry got reignited following a brawl that occurred during a game in Detroit.
 The incident occurred in the third quarter when the Lakers' LeBron James and the Pistons' Isaiah Stewart were jostling for position during a free throw.
 Their arms appeared to get intertwined and James swung his elbow, striking Stewart, who quickly had blood streaming from above his eye.
 Stewart was guided away from the spot where the contact occurred by teammates and coaches, though he appeared to become more incensed along the way.
 He then tried to double back multiple times and run toward James.
 Stewart was assessed two technical fouls, while James was assessed a flagrant foul 2, and both players were ejected.
 The next day the NBA announced James had been suspended one game for "recklessly hitting" Pistons' center Stewart in the face during their altercation, while Stewart had been suspended two games for "escalating an on-court altercation by repeatedly and aggressively pursuing" James.